AmulyaKadam/Credit_Card_Fraud_detection_ML_Project/README.md

 Fraudulent transactions tend to cluster at **lower transaction amounts** compared to legitimate ones, as visible in both the boxplot and KDE comparison.
 Legitimate transactions show a much wider spread with large outliers up to $25,000+.

 ![Transaction Amount Distribution](./Images/amount_distribution.png)

+### 👉 **Business Insight:**

+Fraud transactions tend to occur at lower amounts, indicating potential testing behavior by fraudsters.
+This can help in designing **early-stage fraud detection rules**.

 ### Feature Correlation with Fraud Label